Sv443-Network/SvCoreLib/docs.md

 # Classes
 This section contains all of SCL's classes.
 If you don't know about Object Oriented Programming in JavaScript, you can learn about it [here.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS)
-These need to be created with the `new` keyword unless a method explicitly states that it is static.
+Classes need to be created with the `new` keyword unless a method explicitly states that it is static.
-Constructing multiple objects of these classes will not make them interfere with each other.

 <br>